RDC's ONE WILD NIGHT 2016

 160 Laurens van Dijk (Promotions seeded entry)

-162 Brett Ellacott (Qualified via the 2Litre World Championship) Autospeed World
+162 Brett Ellacott (Qualified via the 2Litre World Championship) Autospeed World Champion

 180 Mark Foster (Qualified via the British Championship)